 When you are entering someone’s life, they are showing up and presenting themselves as the person they want you to see.
 There may be a past that, even if not traumatic, is kept off limits from you initially or even long-term.
 It’s important to be led into someone’s space and into their story.
 Only enter doors they have opened to you (physically and emotionally).

-You may have begun to notice that the tools provided are tools of self-reflection.
 Managing your own emotions, behaviors, and reactions are the best way to achieve longevity in relationships.
 It’s a decision to be committed to showing up in love time after time after time.
 As the relationship progresses and you are met with challenges, it is a certainty that the other person will fall short of your desires and expectations and there will be times when you don’t feel loved.
 But if you focus on being loving (on purpose and even through the difficult moments), you start to reflect a love that is unconditional.
 It’s in those moments when you are stretched and you begin to see God take over in a way that you in your own power can’t.
 That’s often what it takes to truly love your neighbor.

 So, this suggests that the ability to love another person isn’t dependent upon what they do within the relationship.
 Since the onus is on you to be loving, you have to know what showing love looks like.
 This is where perception takes a front seat.
 No matter how much you say that you love someone, if it can’t be seen and felt by another, we have to be open to seeing what love looks like from their point of view.
 God loves us and He knew that just a mention of that love wouldn’t be enough to comfort and secure us in our darkest hours.
 There are numerous scriptures that help us to see God’s love defined and demonstrated.
 Put another way, most people don’t like to simply be preached at, they want to see it alive in your life and relationships.
 Let your life give validity to your words, it’s how we start to build a sense of trust.